-There is not one, but many Windows 11 users have reported that their PC is going to sleep out of nowhere.
-The problem is that Windows 11 does not enter sleep mode when idle; it goes to sleep mode even when users actively use the device.
+There is not one, but many Windows 11 users have reported that their PC will sleep out of nowhere.
+The problem is that Windows 11 does not enter sleep mode when idle; it goes to sleep mode even when users actively use it.

 So, if you are a Windows 11 user and your PC is going to sleep randomly, continue reading the guide.
 Below, we have shared some easy methods to help you prevent Windows 11 PC going to sleep randomly issue.
 Let’s get started.